'It's pretty devastating': Region reacts to IHSAA canceling state basketball tournament

 The IHSAA did not address the possibility of spring sports, which are postponed, also being canceled because of coronavirus.

-“Any updates on the status of IHSAA-sponsored spring sports will be announced at a later time,” the press release stated.
+“Any updates on the status of IHSAA-sponsored spring sports will be announced at a later time,” its press release stated.

 Top 15 Region moments in Hoosier Hysteria